 Workplace safety.
 All organizations, regardless of size, are required to meet minimum regulatory standards for workplace and workforce safety; however, high‐performing organizations have processes in place to ensure that they not only meet these minimum standards but also go beyond a compliance orientation to a safety-first commitment.
 This includes designing proactive processes, with input from people directly involved in the work, to ensure a safe working environment.

 Organizational continuity.
-Efforts to ensure the continuity of operations in an emergency should consider all facets of your operations that are needed to provide your health care services to patients, including supply-chain availability.
+Efforts to ensure the continuity of operations in an emergency should consider all facets of your operations that are needed to provide your health care services to patients, including supply-network availability.
 The specific level of operations that you will need to provide will be guided by your mission and your patients’ and other customers’ needs and requirements.
 Health care providers are likely to have a higher need for continuity of services than organizations that do not provide an essential function.
+Organizations whose mission is to respond to emergencies will have a high need for service readiness.
 You should also coordinate your continuity‐of-operations efforts with your efforts to ensure the availability of data and information (item 4.2).